cltWilly/mcsrr-widget/README.md

 ## Attention (UPDATE)
 The widget is now able to show much more win/loss.
 Before 50 was max.
 Now the currently tested maxium is **866 matches** at once (theoretically it should be anble to fetch more).
+Now added new count of draw matches.
+Same as win/loss, it is show in the same row.

 ## Usage
 1. Go to /generator and set all the settings you want.